 - Commitment to a California Youth Authority facility

-When are Juveniles Tried as Adults in California?
+Can Juveniles Be Tried as Adults in California?

 Juvenile crimes that may bring this about include such offenses as: